Thursday, June 30, 2022

 Brewerton

-Well as things would have it we woke up to a partly sunny day on Friday June 17th in Sylvan beach with a bit of a wind that was forecast to pick up through out the day.
-So we had a bit of an early castoff and headed out into the lake.
-The trip down the length of lake Oneida is only about 20 miles.
-Fortunately the sea state had not picked up so it was a pretty smooth ride.
-We arrived into Brewerton at about 9:30 am topped of the tanks and relieved Next Chapter of her holding tank contents.
-The weather was very sunny, warm but winds at 20+ mph.
-We were able to score the marina loaner wreck and made it to Wegmans to resupply the ships stores.
-My niece Dawn lives in Brewerton with her husband Joe and three dogs.
-Dawn finished work Friday and met us on the boat.
-It was just so awesome to see her, newly married and busy as a Chiropractor and a Nurse Practitioner working in Syracuse.
+Well, as things would have it, we woke up to a partly sunny day on Friday, June 17th, in Sylvan Beach with a bit of a wind that was forecast to pick up throughout the day.
+So, we had a bit of an early castoff and headed out into the lake.
+The trip down the length of Lake Oneida is only about 20 miles.
+Fortunately, the sea state had not picked up, so it was a pretty smooth ride.
+We arrived into Brewerton at about 9:30 am topped off the tanks, and relieved Next Chapter of her holding tank contents.
+The weather was very sunny, warm, but winds at 20+ mph.
+We were able to score the marina loaner wreck and made it to Wegmans to resupply the ship’s stores.
+My niece, Dawn, lives in Brewerton with her husband, Joe, and three dogs.
+Dawn finished work on Friday and met us on the boat.
+It was just so awesome to see her, newly married and busy as a chiropractor and a nurse practitioner working in Syracuse.

-We went enjoyed happy hour on board followed by dinner in town with Dawn and Joe We returned to visit their beautiful home to meet the dogs!!!
+We went to enjoy happy hour on board followed by dinner in town with Dawn and Joe.
+We returned to visit their beautiful home to meet the dogs!!!
 The next day we were joined by my oldest brother Mike and my sister-in-law Carol, Dawn’s parents.
 I secretly was hoping Carol was bringing a homemade pie and sure enough she showed up with a homemade rhubarb crumble.
-We headed into Syracuse for a fast spin through a Farmers Market.
-Their was a Polish Festival going on so we checked that out too.
+We headed into Syracuse for a fast spin through a farmers market.
+There was a Polish Festival going on so we checked that out too.
 The next day Carol and Mike cruised with us down the Erie Canal and got to experience a “lock.”
 Always great to see them!!
 It is so awesome to share a small piece of our epic journey with family.

 Friday, June 24, 2022